zachlasiuk/arm-software-developers-ads/content/learning-paths/mobile/ams/_index.md

     Get started with the various components of Arm Mobile Studio.
 # One sentance, is a quick summary of this learning path, viewable when searching through all learning paths.

-minutes_to_complete: 15
+minutes_to_complete: 60
 # Always measured in minutes.
 Should be an integer, to complete the learning path (not just read it).

 who_is_this_for: >
-    Learning path for Android application and games developers new to Arm Mobile Studio.
+    Android application and games developers new to Arm Mobile Studio.
 # One sentence that should indicate exactly who the target audience is (developers in X industries using Y tools/software for Z use-case).

 learning_objectives:
-    - Get started with each component of Arm Mobile Studio.
+    - Learn the basic features of each component of Arm Mobile Studio.
+    - Get started profiling and optimizing your application.
 # 2-5 bullet points, one sentance each.
 Should start with a verb (Deploy, Measure) and indicate the value of the objective if possible.

 prerequisites: